ardalanr/IsaacLab-to-Go2-Locomotion/README.md

 ![Joystick Mapping](media/rc_map.png)

 To view the details of joystick mapping or even modify default mapping logic, please refer to the `get_command` function within the [cheetah_state_estimator.py](go2_gym_deploy/utils/cheetah_state_estimator.py) file.
-In this project, the default gait is set to trot.

 **Caution**:
 * Press [L2+B] to switch to damping mode if any unexpected situation occurs!!!
-* This is research code; use at your own risk; we do not take responsibility for any damage.
+* This is research code; use at your own risk.
+We do not take responsibility for any damage.

-Test Video on Unitree Go2:
-- Test in my bedroom: https://www.bilibili.com/video/BV1tQ4y1c7ZG/?spm_id_from=333.999.0.0&vd_source=07873ebe2a113dac57775e264a210929
-- Test by other contributors: https://www.bilibili.com/video/BV1Ut421H7Fr/?spm_id_from=333.1007.top_right_bar_window_history.content.click&vd_source=07873ebe2a113dac57775e264a210929

 ---
 ## Deploy on Nvidia Jetson Orin

 The Unitree Go2 robot is equipped with an onboard Nvidia Jetson Orin Nano/NX, which operates on an ARM-based architecture.
-Default information of this onboard computer is shown below, and you can connnect to Jetson by SSH, VScode(remote development) or plugging a HDMI cable.
+The default information of this onboard computer is shown below, and you can connnect to Jetson by SSH, VScode (remote development) or plugging in an HDMI cable.

 ```
 IP:192.168.123.18